What makes a story stay with us forever?

 Every life we enrich, every person we help along the way, is a beautiful starfish.

 My dad once helped rush strangers (a man and his pregnant wife) to the hospital in the middle of the night.
+She was bleeding and their vehicle had broken down.
 Later that year, we received a Christmas card with a photo of their healthy newborn twins on it.
 It mattered to that one.

 If my choir teacher were alive today, the one who kept me from spinning out so long ago, I would love to present him with this story, a photo of my happy self with my beautiful children, and the words, “It mattered to that one.”